 The pair left the pop-up adoption event and headed straight to a pet supply store for a shopping spree fit for a princess.
 The spoiling goes both ways, though.
 Krystal says that each day when she comes home from work, Pikachu treats her to the best possible greeting full of dances, swirls and jumps.
 And Krystal loves that Pikachu claims her spot on her bed pillows and her couch — and her bath mat, whenever Krystal takes a shower.

 Krystal says, “She is just a sweetheart.
 I just love having her.”

 Best Friends hosts pop-up adoption events every month except December.
 That’s when Best Friends hosts a Holiday Super Adoption event featuring hundreds of animals from many local rescue groups.
-Keep up with the latest news on the Best Friends–New York Facebook page.
+Keep up with the latest news on the Best Friends–Facebook page.